Deploy to the Decentralized Web with IPFS

 00:31:39 - Anthony Campolo

 Yeah, exactly.
-This is the point where things start to really click together for me, because I was like, oh, okay.
-So the content hash is something that always stays the same, and so you can reliably expect it to always stay the same.
-And then you have these gateways which are different ways to access it, but the gateways are just giving you access to the content hashes.
-So the gateways can change and you have different gateways, but the content will always stay the same.
-And then the content can.
-Once you figure out where the gateways are, then as the content is changing, you keep the same gateway, you change the content, then you see all the different stuff on there.
-So like, oh, wow, this is actually really, really cool.
+This is the point where things started to really click together for me, because I was like, oh, okay, so the content hash is something that always stays the same, and you can reliably expect it to always stay the same.
+Then you have these gateways, which are different ways to access it, but the gateways are just giving you access to the content hashes.
+So the gateways can change and you can have different gateways, but the content will always stay the same.
+Once you figure out where the gateways are, then as the content is changing, you keep the same gateway, you change the content, and then you see all the different stuff on there.
+So I was like, oh wow, this is actually really, really cool.

 00:32:13 - Ben Myers